TyrfingD/CS210/README.md

 # CS210
-My work for the Programming Languages course
+My work for the Programming Languages course.
 Currently includes my Project 2 file

 #Summarize the project and what problem it was solving.